 August SAT Recap

 Here's all of the important stuff you need to know.
-First, the date of the August SAT is August 29, 2020.
-To take this test without an additional fee, you'll need to register by the July 31 deadline.
-If you miss that deadline, you can sign up by mail by August 11 or online or by phone by August 18.
+First, the date of the August SAT is August 26, 2023.
+To take this test without an additional fee, you'll need to register by the July 28 deadline.
+If you miss that deadline, you can sign up (and pay a late fee) until August 15.

 Going into senior year of high school?
 Make sure to check out our articles on preparing for the SAT the summer before and the fall of senior year as well as the best scholarships for high school seniors.